In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 The most popular circuit is the Macchabee Trail.
 It’s a loop starting at La Petrin.
 You can have a view of the model in the Visitor Center.

-I do not suggest to adventure on side tracks in the rainy season or when there is a possibility of a storm.
+I do not suggest adventuring on side tracks in the rainy season or when there is a possibility of a storm.
 It can be extremely slippery even on a dry week, it’s a rainforest.

-Drive direction Chamarel, stopping at the Alexandra Falls Lookout, the Gorges Viewpoint and at the West Coast Lookout, just after Chamarel.
+Drive direction of Chamarel, stopping at the Alexandra Falls Lookout, the Gorges Viewpoint and the West Coast Lookout, just after Chamarel.

 In all cases, there are organised parking areas and easy walks to the viewpoints